How to get Audible Clock running on your Alexa

 Once enabled, just say, "Alexa, open Audible Clock" to start the skill.
 Alexa will explain the skill and ask you which clock you want to use.
-Answer with the clock name (such as, "grandfather clock") to start it running.
+Answer with the clock name (such as, "mantle clock") to start it running.

 NOTE: This skill works like a long playlist or one of the many "sleep sounds" skills, so you can easily (even accidentally) stop it by asking Alexa to "stop."
 In fact, if you ask Alexa to play a song or open a streaming "sleep sounds" or "relaxing sounds" skill, Audible Clock will stop so Alexa can play the song or sleep sounds instead.
 Audible Clock is also easy to restart, of course: just say "Alexa, open Audible Clock" or tell it which clock you want to listen to when you open the skill...

 Starting a Clock

-"Alexa, ask Audible Clock for a mantle clock"
+"Alexa, ask Audible Clock for a cuckoo clock"

 Stopping a Clock

 To find out what clocks are available, simply ask Audible Clock for a list of clocks.